nabeelmukhtar/CarND-Behavioral-Cloning-P3/README.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ### Files Submitted & Code Quality
 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode